 The Confederate battle flag also became a staple at white segregationist protests and rallies.
 Segregationists displayed Confederate flags when African Americans attempted to integrate schools and order at segregated lunch counters, and white residents hung Confederate flags along the route of the voting rights march from Selma to Montgomery.626 Matt Herron Photography, “Selma to Montgomery March, Part II,” http://www.takestockphotos.com/imagepages/imagedetail.php?PSortOrder=46&FolioID=7.
 White children followed this example: in June 1966, when Dr. Martin Luther King Jr. led a civil rights march along U.S. 51 near Como, Mississippi, a white boy played Dixie on his clarinet while a young white girl stood beside him waving a Confederate flag.627 The Atlantic, “Remembering Martin Luther King Jr. in Photos,” January 19, 2015.

 Today, the South is fighting to preserve thousands of Confederate monuments.
 In recent years, Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia passed “heritage” laws to protect Confederate monuments628 Huffington Post, “Several States Have Erected Laws to Protect Confederate Monuments,”August 17, 2017). in light of increasing public pressure to remove them.629 Asheville (N.C.)
 Citizen Times, “Controversial North Carolina Monuments Bill Becomes Law,” July 23, 2015.
-Last year, Alabama Governor Kay Ivey signed a memorial preservation law that forbids “the relocation, removal, alteration, renaming, or disturbance of any architecturally significant building, memorial building, memorial street, or monument on public property which has been in place for 40 years or more.”630 Huffington Post, “It’s Now Illegal in Alabama to Remove Confederate Monuments,” May 27, 2017.
+In 2017, Alabama Governor Kay Ivey signed a memorial preservation law that forbids “the relocation, removal, alteration, renaming, or disturbance of any architecturally significant building, memorial building, memorial street, or monument on public property which has been in place for 40 years or more.”630 Huffington Post, “It’s Now Illegal in Alabama to Remove Confederate Monuments,” May 27, 2017.
 The Attorney General used the law to block the City of Birmingham from removing a prominent Confederate monument from a city park; today, the monument remains in place, covered in plywood.

 In an effort to better understand the scope and depth of the South’s commitment to Confederate iconography, EJI has worked to identify and locate Confederate monuments across America.
-We have documented 1838 Confederate monuments total, the vast majority of which were put up after 1910.
+We have documented more than 1575 Confederate monuments total, the vast majority of which were put up after 1910.
 1568 Confederate monuments are located across the 12 Southern states at their original locations in town squares, on courthouse lawns, and at each and every state capitol.
 Hundreds of additional Confederate symbols and school and street names dominate this region as well.

-Arkansas There are about 50 Confederate monuments in Arkansas, including 12 in Pulaski County, where Little Rock is located.
+Arkansas There are now nearly 50 Confederate monuments in Arkansas, including 12 in Pulaski County, where Little Rock is located.
 The state capitol building in Little Rock has three Confederate monuments on its grounds, and its previous location features four Confederate monuments.
 The United Daughters of the Confederacy was particularly active in Arkansas, sponsoring nearly 70 percent of Confederate monuments in the state.